Several other big positions have opened or closed since the new year began. Those include jobs at Jefferson, Peachtree Ridge, Collins Hill and Newnan.

 *Bruce Mullen of Northeast in Macon has retired after 13 seasons.
 His teams made the playoffs six times and were 65-71.

-*North Oconee has hired Grayson offensive coordinator Tyler Auradt to replace the retiring Terry Tuley.
+*North Oconee has hired Parkview offensive coordinator Tyler Aurandt to replace the retiring Terry Tuley.
+Aurandt spent the 2011-13 seasons at Grayson, including the ’11 state-championship team, and was offensive coordinator in 2013.
 Aurandt is a Greater Atlanta Christian graduate who played on two national-championship teams at Valdosta State.

 *Appling County has hired East Paulding coach Jon Lindsey to replace J.T.
 Pollock, who was 82-49 in 12 seasons.
 Lindsey has taken Irwin County, Cook and East Pauling to the playoffs in his six seasons as a head coach.